kineticstoolkit/kineticstoolkit/README.md

 - and some helper functions.

-Please be warned that this is mostly experimental software.
+Please be warned that this is still mostly experimental software.
 If you are using ktk or are planning to be, you are warmly invited to contact me, first to say Hello :-), and so that I can warn you before doing major, possibly breaking changes.
 Also remind that I develop ktk mainly for my lab and I have limited resources for troubleshooting.
 You can however
 [ask your questions](mailto:chenier.felix@uqam.ca)